Tenzing-Hillary Airport: Facilities

-The airport's paved asphalt runway is accessible only to helicopters and small, fixed-wing, short-takeoff-and-landing aircraft such as the De Havilland Canada DHC-6 Twin Otter, Dornier 228, L-410 Turbolet and Pilatus PC-6 Turbo Porter.
+The airport's paved asphalt runway is accessible only to helicopters and small, fixed-wing, short-takeoff-and-landing aircraft such as the De Havilland Canada DHC-6 Twin Otter, Dornier 228, and Let L-410 Turbolet.
 The runway is 527 m × 30 m with an 11.7% gradient.
 The airport's elevation is 9334 ft.
 The airport is used for passenger flights and for transporting most of the building materials and cargo to Lukla and other towns and villages to the north of Lukla, as there is no road to this region.

 In the early morning, the wind is usually from the northeast, changing to a southwest wind from mid to late morning due to the action of the sun on the mountains to the north of Lukla.
 The airport regularly closes from mid to late morning due to the strong southwest winds that create crosswinds or tailwinds.
 Consequently, flights are usually scheduled for the early morning.
 A sudden loss of visibility preventing planes from landing under visual flight rules (VFR) will result in the immediate closure of the airport.

 Keeping turnaround times to a minimum, planes will attempt to make as many flights as possible from either Ramechhap or Kathmandu to Lukla before the airport is closed.
 When Ramechhap airport is in use, shorter flight times from Ramechhap than from Kathmandu will allow more flights.

 Although the airport is nominally open throughout the year, visibility problems close the airport 50% of the time during the monsoon season, with the consequent cancellation of 50% of flights.
 Due to the terrain and the low possibility of a safe go-around for a missed approach, there are no go-around procedures.

 Tenzing–Hillary Airport has been referred to as the most dangerous airport in the world.
 Arriving and departing aircraft must use a single runway (06 for landing and 24 for takeoff).
 There is a low prospect of a successful go-around on a short final approach due to the terrain.
 There is high terrain immediately beyond the northern end of the runway and a steeply angled drop at the southern end of the runway into the valley below.

 Due to the difficulties of successfully landing at the airport, the Civil Aviation Authority of Nepal sets high standards, according to which only experienced pilots, who have completed at least 100 short-takeoff-and-landing (STOL) missions, have over one year of STOL experience in Nepal, and have completed ten flights into Lukla with a certified instructor pilot, are allowed to land at the airport.

 In October 2018 plans to expand the terminal and runway were published.
 The construction of five new helipads was planned to be completed by the end of July 2021.